Brianland

 30:25 – Junglepussy arrested in parking garage

-30:33 – Tallyrand watching shooting then running away down street
+30:33 – Talleyrand watching shooting then running away down street

-30:55 – Lockjaw gets Bedford Forrest award – named for the first Grand Wizard of the Reconstruction-era Ku Klux Klan
+30:55 – Lockjaw receives the Bedford Forrest award – named for the first Grand Wizard of the Reconstruction-era Ku Klux Klan

-31:25 – Lockjaw arrives at Perfidia’s house bringing flowers – no answer – breaks down door
+31:25 – Lockjaw arrives at Perfidia’s safe-house bringing flowers – no answer – breaks down door

 32:29 – Perfidia – goes in used clothing store – crosses border on foot into Mexico – great cinematic storytelling without a word spoken